Core surfaces / Subscriptions

 Failed deliveries retry with backoff; after repeated failures the subscription's circuit opens so a downed endpoint can't block the queue.

-A subgraph subscription tracks the whole life of each matching row, not just the insert.
+A subgraph subscription tracks the whole life of each matching row.
 The payload's type field encodes which mutation fired, as `<subgraph>.<table>.<verb>`:

 VerbFires onExample type